kwget/openwrt-lan-as-wan/README.md

 Procotol: PPP (because after 20.1 PPtP is not shown but we will fix this via a command)
 ```
 * Then Click on "Create Interface".
+* After that Edit the fresh Created Interface and Assign Firewall Zone "WAN" so you dont have to play with the Rules more safe like this for beginners.

 Now let's make the Setup Perfect!